 Miss Clavel turned on the light and said, “Something is not right!” – Madeleine

-You’ve written a wonderful story and identified a publisher.
-The next step is the most important: wait!
-Don’t send it off; instead, hide your story for weeks or even months.
-When you pick it up again it will be like turning on the light – you’ll see with fresh eyes all the lame bits glaring at you.
-Not waiting has been my biggest mistake as a writer – I always find things I should’ve fixed.
-When re-reading I often get a Miss Clavel feeling that something is not right; a scene doesn’t fit; the dream is broken and I’m jerked out of the story.
-A ruthless edit is needed.
-Illustration from the timeless Madeleine by Ludwig Bemelmans.
+You’ve written a wonderful story and can’t wait to send it to a publisher.
+But wait!
+Don’t send it off; instead, hide your story away for weeks, or even months.
+When you pick it up again it will be like ‘turning on the light’ – you’ll see what ‘is not right’; you’ll see with fresh eyes all the weak bits.
+Not waiting has been my biggest mistake as a writer.
+When I wait, I always find things to fix: I get that Miss Clavel feeling when a scene doesn’t fit or a character speaks in clichés – the story dream is broken.
+(Illustration above from the timeless book, Madeleine, by Ludwig Bemelmans).

 Nothing must be out of place.
 The reader must keep turning pages with no interruptions in the flow. – Darcy Pattison

 Go over and over it…refusing to let anything stay if it looks awkward, phony, or forced.– John Gardner